gonzalespaulb/redux-practice/README.md

 app. `export default connect(mapStateToProps, { fetchPosts })(Post);`.
 The syntax I used is as follows `connect(global state, { functions used})(component name)`.

 ## mapStateToProps
-Use this to access the global state.
 Make sure to add it outside of the component and DO NOT try to to mutate without using a reducer.
+In this project there are two different states that I implemented, one will be `isLogged` and `posts`.
 ```
     const mapStateToProps = (state) => {
         return state.posts;